 One of the two methods of plant propagation, starting your plants from seeds can be a rewarding experience.
 When planting from seed, you are able to select from a wide variety of strains and genetics.

 Another reason some growers choose to germinate seeds instead of cloning is because a seedling will generally yield more than a cloned plant come harvest.

-Worry not, because today, we are going to show you three different ways you can start sprouting your seeds, ranging from the simple paper towel method to a high-quality complete seed starting kit!
+Worry not, because today, we are going to teach you how to germinate seeds quickly and efficiently, ranging from the simple paper towel method to a high-quality complete seed starting kit!

-First, lets cover what a seed actually needs to start popping taproots.
+First, let's cover all the reasons you should consider the seed starting route vs starting clones, along with what a seed actually needs to start popping taproots.